Shen-Language/shen-cl/README.md

 ## Releases

-Archives of pre-built binaries are created using the `make archive` command.
-They will appear under `dist/`.
+Archives of pre-built binaries are created using the `make release` command.
+They will appear under `release/`.

 Currently, only the license file and the SBCL build are included (named `shen[.exe]`).